 Every research study must have IRB approval before implementation.
-Submission to the SIRB is required for all industry and internally funded projects and some federally funded projects.
-To assist with the IRB submission, please contact the Office of Research Administration at 512-324-7991 Option 4.
+Submission to the SIRB is required for all industry, internally funded projects and federally funded projects.
+To assist with the IRB submission, please contact the Office of Research Administration at 512-324-0000 x77325.

 Request to Rely on an External IRB

 An Investigator must complete the Request to Rely on an External IRB application to make a request to the Seton IRB for acceptance of any External IRB to be the IRB of record on a research study.
 If the External IRB application is accepted, the Investigator will be notified.
 Please keep in mind, once the Seton IRB has accepted the External IRB to be the IRB of record, an IRB Authorization must be in place between Seton IRB and the External IRB before the research project can begin, unless an agreement is currently in place between the Seton IRB and the External entity.

 The Seton Family of Hospitals requires that all investigators and research staff engaged in human subject research complete the online training program "Collaborative Institutional Training Initiative (CITI)" and "Conflict of Interest."